TOwInOK/SSS-rs/README.md

 # SSS-rs CLI

-CLI tool for generating HTML using SSS-rs themes and layouts.
+CLI tool for generating HTML/PNG/PDF using SSS-rs themes and layouts.
 Allows you to host generated pages with hot reload for themes and layouts.

 ## Dependencies